 Q. What will become of the old Greenhouse?

 A. It will be totally refurbished and then it will mainly be a plant production facility (bedding plants, food, flowers etc.).
 It will also include some offices and a volunteer locker room and volunteer break room.
 It will be open to the public on most days.

 Q. Will there be any trees removed in the park?

 A. No one loves trees more than the staff and volunteers at the Botanic Garden.
 Every effort has been made to minimize the removal of trees.
-However, in order to utilize the narrow site, there will be some that need to be removed.
+However, in order to utilize the narrow site, there will be some trees that will be removed.
 These include: